-Last month we discussed the importance of being proactive with multiple security layers for your business.
+Last month we discussed the importance of being proactive with multiple security layers for your business (layered security).
 From firewalls to educating your team, protecting your organization requires more than a one-step approach.
-Check out February’s blog here to read Part 1 of this blog.
+Check out February’s blog here to read Part 1 of this layered security blog series.

-As you consider ongoing protective steps for your business, take stock of what measures you have in place and how effective they are.
+As you consider ongoing protective cybersecurity steps for your business, take stock of what measures you have in place and how effective they are.
 For example, are your firewalls regularly updated?
-Do you communicate new security threats with your employees and have regular check-ins?
+Do you communicate new network security threats with your employees and have regular check-ins?
 Do employees know what they should be looking for when receiving an email from an unknown sender?
 These are the questions you should ask yourself, and your team, when it comes to layered security.

-In continuation of last month’s blog, here are a few other IT security areas that you should evaluate as soon as possible:
+In continuation of last month’s layered security blog, here are a few other IT security areas that you should evaluate as soon as possible:

 - Create a secure password and enable full disk encryption.
 These two steps provide important protections for your company’s information and reduce the chance a lost laptop could lead to any number of bad outcomes.